Skip to main content

 The encoder interface also accepts an RS-422 differential quadrature line driver signal in the range of 0 V to 5 V, up to 10 MHz.
 When single ended encoder is connected, only high signals (ENC_A+, ENC_B+ and ENC_Z+) must be used.

 Next figures illustrate how to connect a differential and a single ended encoder to the Jupiter Servo Drive.
-Refer to Feedback wiring recommendations for more information about connections and wires.
+Refer to Feedback connections#Feedback wiring recommendations for more information about connections and wires.

 Next figure shows the circuit model of the digital encoder inputs.